ietf-wg-cellar/ebml-specification/specification.markdown

 [@tableShortenVintMoreThanOneOctet] depicts a String Element that stores an Element ID (3 octets), Element Data Size (2 octets, but could be rewritten in one octet), and Element Data (3 octets).
-If the Element Data is to be rewritten to a two octet length, then another octet can be taken from Element Data Size so that there is enough space to add a two octet Void Element.
+If the Element Data is to be rewritten to a two-octet length, then another octet can be taken from Element Data Size so that there is enough space to add a two-octet Void Element.

 Status | Element ID | Element Data Size | Element Data | Void Element